twentyOne2x/attnmarkets/docs/protocol-design/attn-fee-reroute-safeguards.md

 1) **Authority rotation (per asset)**
 - For Pump tokens, set the creator to **Squads 2-of-2** or a **CreatorVault PDA** before any advance/loan.
-- For DAO projects, ensure the **DAO Safe** is the admin/payee for product routers before funding.
+- For DAO projects, ensure the **DAO Safe** is the admin/payee for product routers before financing.
 - Withdrawals remain single-signer when `locked = false`.

 2) **Hard revenue sources**